-The dividend policy of a firm depends upon the relationship between r and k_e .
-If $r > k_e$ (i.e., in case of a growth firm) the firm should have zero pay-out (i.e., no dividend) and reinvest the entire profits to earn more than the investors, If however, $r < k_e$ (i.e., in case of a declining firm), then the firm should have 100% pay-out ratio (i.e., entire profits should be distributed as dividends) and let the shareholders invest their dividend income to earn higher returns.
+The dividend policy of a firm depends upon the relationship between r and $k_e$ .
+If r> $k_e$ (i.e., in case of a growth firm) the firm should have zero pay-out (i.e., no dividend) and reinvest the entire profits to earn more than the investors, If however, r< $k_e$ (i.e., in case of a declining firm), then the firm should have 100% pay-out ratio (i.e., entire profits should be distributed as dividends) and let the shareholders invest their dividend income to earn higher returns.
 If r

-- = k_e (i.e., in case of a normal firm), the shareholders will be indifferent whether the firm pays dividends or retains the profits.
-In such a case, the return to the firm from reinvesting the retained earnings will be just equal to the earnings available to shareholders on their investment of dividend income. - a) If r > k_e the payout ratio should be zero (ie., 100% retention ratio) - b) If $r < k_e$ the payout ratio should be 100% (ie zero retention ratio) - c) If $r = k_e$ the dividend is Irrelevant and the dividend policy is not expected to affect the market value of the share,
+= ke (i.e., in case of a normal firm), the shareholders will be indifferent whether the firm pays dividends or retains the profits.
+In such a case, the return to the firm from reinvesting the retained earnings will be just equal to the earnings available to shareholders on their investment of dividend income.

+- a) If $r > k_e$ the payout ratio should be zero (ie., 100% retention ratio) - b) If $r < k_e$ the payout ratio should be 100% (ie zero retention ratio) inping will excelle - c) If $r = k_e$ the dividend is Irrelevant and the dividend policy is not expected to affect the market value of the share,